Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

-For instance, \cite{salam2016fully} use personality predictions as features for engagement detection.
-Similarly, \cite{alyuz2016semi} used the user gender as a feature for detecting a learner's emotional engagement.
-The approach of \cite{team2iccv} trained a model solely on age, gender, and session number features.
-The approach was presented at the ICCV 2021 Understanding Social Behavior in Dyadic and Small Group Interactions Challenge: Automatic self-reported personality recognition Track \cite{palmero2022chalearn}.
-Winning the second place in the challenge (0.8251 vs. 0.7691-winning solution \cite{pmlr-v173-salam22a}), their findings showed that a simple machine learning model trained solely on person-specific features, such as age, gender, and number of sessions can perform better or at least as well as state-of-the-art models that are trained on multi-modal data (audio, visual and linguistic)
+\textbf{Example Approaches.} As an example, \cite{vogt-andre-2006-improving} proposes a framework to improve emotion recognition from speech by combining automatic gender detection with gender-specific classifiers.
+The process begins with the automatic identification of gender through acoustic features that extend beyond pitch analysis.
+Then, the detected gender is used to select between a male or female emotion classifier, which are trained on same-gender utterances only.
+This combined system outperforms the gender-independent classifier by a 2-4\% accuracy margin across two distinct emotional speech datasets.

+The work of \cite{salam2016fully} uses the generated personality predictions as features for later engagement detection.
 In \cite{zhao2018transferring}, a hierarchical feature augmentation framework for emotion recognition was proposed.
-The proposed framework is called FN-MTL and it includes two levels of models: the main emotion recognition model and the sub-models for user profile (i.e. age, genders).
+The framework is called FN-MTL and includes two models: the main emotion recognition model and the sub-models for user profile (i.e., age, gender).
 At the first level of the hierarchical structure, the sub-models learn to generate age and gender attributes from the input features and will be fed straight away to the high-level neural network of the main model.
 At the second level of the hierarchical structure, the main model takes user profile information as high-level attributes of emotion and performs emotion recognition.
 The personalization technique helps capture the complex relationship between user profile attributes with emotions.